The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 • A fuzzy cloud outside the outer leaflet.

 • Label “glycocalyx (glycoproteins & glycolipids).”
-You can sprinkle tiny “sugar” symbols (like asterisks) to stress the carbohydrate chains.
+You can sprinkle tiny “sugar” symbols (like asterisks) to point out the carbohydrate chains.

 6. Mark Lipid Rafts